PACEMAKER IMPLANTATION SURGERY

 Anything that generates a strong electromagnetic field, like an induction hob, can get in the way of a pacemaker.

-But most common home electrical equipment, such as hairdryers and microwave ovens, won't be a problem as long as you use them at least 15cm (6 inches) far from your pacemaker.
+But most common home electrical equipment like the hairdryers and microwave ovens, won't be a problem provided that you use them at least 15cm (6 inches) far from your pacemaker.

 If you have an induction hob, maintain a distance of at least 60cm (2ft) between the stove top and your pacemaker.